 Social distancing has proved to be effective in controlling the spread of the virus and is something that we’ll have continued for a couple of more months to come.
 Transporters have steps to redesign their premises and are also reviewing their existing terminal capacity to ensure that passengers are accommodated with ease and safety.

-Ground markings and digital-signage are being installed in the airports, rail waystations, and bus terminals.
+Ground markings and interior digital signage including digital directional signage systems are being installed in the airports, rail waystations, and bus terminals.
 These indicators will provide social distancing-guidance at ticket counters, waiting areas, reception, boarding gates, customs, shuttles, and other common areas.

 The threat of COVID 19 will subside hopefully be the end of this year, however, the health screening will continue and is now mandatory for traveling.
 Transporters have installed advanced technological solutions such as electronic health declarations, electronic temperature sensors, and smart testing kits are being introduced at the airports so that suspected positive people are screened out as they might infect others.